-Operators who are away from home and have secured their rest for the second time since departing their domicile will be paid an additional \$50 for each assignment they receive (driving or DHOC or any combination thereof) that does not result in the operator being released at home.
+Operators who are away from home and have secured their rest for the second time since departing their domicile will be paid an additional \$50 for each assignment they receive (driving or DHOC or any combination thereof) that is not to their domicile.
 This provision does not apply to operators performing work under the Temporary Transfer articles.